Lukas-Fohl/goFind/readme.md

 ## Tests
  - `go test ./tests -v`
  - for each search
- - check flag function behaviour with sameples
+ - check flag function behaviour with samples

 ## TODO
  - [ ] get amount in file????????????? - no